iVP-GmbH/iVP-gitbook/home/ivp-planning/getting-started/login.md

 # Why do I need to login to iVP Planning?

-As part of [Version 2301](../changelog/version-2301) iVP Planning migrated to a User Management.
+One of the features of Version 2302 is the addition of User Management.
-This means that access to iVP Software and its features have been linked to your Microsoft e-mail account.
+This means that access to iVP Software and its features have been linked to your Azure Active Directory.

-Therefore you only have access to iVP Planning if you log in with a valid User account (your Microsoft e-mail account).
+Therefore you only have access to iVP Planning if you log in with a valid User account.
+In most cases the account provided by your company for and used for work with Office 365 and so on.

 # Troubleshooting